Skip to content

 What is Zero Standing Privilege (ZSP)?

-Zero Standing Privilege (ZSP) is a target state of limiting access as much as possible to critical information systems by applying Zero Trust principles to problems in privileged access management.
-Created by the analyst firm Gartner, ZSP represents the shift from traditional privilege management where account access was “always on,” to granting access to privileged resources for a limited time only, on the basis of need.
+Zero standing privilege (ZSP) is a target state of limiting access as much as possible to critical information systems by applying Zero Trust principles to problems in privileged access management.
+Created by the analyst firm Gartner, ZSP represents the shift from traditional privilege management where account access was “always on,” to granting access to privileged resources for a limited time only, based on need.
 The traditional “always-on” model presents a security risk and makes your systems prone to attack.
 In the ZSP model, each access request is decided according to predetermined policies or criteria based on behavioral analytics.

 What is Standing Privilege?